sosiristseng/blog-hugo-codeit/content/posts/python/conda.md

 ---
-title: "Install Conda"
+title: "Conda"
 date: 2020-10-22T16:24:43+08:00
-tags: ["conda", "python", "linux"]
+tags: ["conda", "python", "linux", "windows"]
 categories: ["Python"]
 ---

-Conda: package, dependency and environment management for any language, especially in scientific Python.
+Conda: package, dependency and environment management for scientific Python and more.

 Also see [Conda official docs](https://docs.conda.io/en/latest/).

 <!--more-->

-## For Windows Users
+## Install conda on Windows

 Download and install the [Anaconda distribution](https://www.anaconda.com/products/individual) for a quick setup.

-## Installation in Linux
+## Install conda on Linux

 I made a custom script to